Common Code Violations

 Signs are not allowed in the right of way or medians within the City of Tallahassee, according to City Ordinance, LDC Chapter 7, Article III, Division 2, Section 7-81 (12).

-The right of way extends from the street to the sidewalk, utility pole or fire hydrant (whichever is further away from the street).
+The right of way extends from the street to the sidewalk, utility pole or fire hydrant (whichever is farther away from the street).
+For signs proposed on private property, certain regulations and permitting requirements may apply.
+Please contact Growth Management’s Building Inspection Division at (850) 891-7001 option 2 for additional information.

 Did You Know?